igorwojda/android-showcase/README.md

 <img src="misc/image/module_dependencies.png" width="600"/>

 ## Feature structure
-Each feature contains own layers of the clean architecture.
-This allows for feature to be developed and scaled independently.
+Each feature contains own layers of the Clean Architecture (`Presentation`/`Domain`/`Data`) and feature specific elements.
+This allows for feature to be developed in isolation and scaled independently from other features.

 ![feature_structure.png](misc/image/feature_structure.png)